vice7770/Flecto-Test/my-app/README.md

 MileStones:

-X Get the data to fetch and necessary api calls with types.(All planets and details) UI for Main Page, this includes table and virtualization Routing, as well as Details page UI.
+X Get the data to fetch and necessary api calls with types.(All planets and details) X Routing, as well as Details page UI.
+X UI for Main Page, this includes table
-Working Query states for both Home and De tails, with its individual requests and queryKeys.
+Working Query states for both Home and Details, with its individual requests and queryKeys.

 Optional if i have time: